Michael Kopech allows five homers as Giants rout White Sox

 During spring training, Kopech’s velocity hovered below 95 mph, a few ticks slower than his 2022 average that at times made him nearly as dominant as American League Cy Young contender Dylan Cease.

-Kopech’s fastball topped out at 97.1 mph but averaged 94.4 during his 4 2/3-inning stint, according to Baseball Savant.
+Kopech’s fastball topped out at 97.1 mph but averaged 94.4 during his 42⁄3-inning stint Monday, according to Baseball Savant.

 The fact the Giants took Kopech deep frequently on a variety of pitches raised the question as to whether he might have been tipping his pitches.